Protocol Review Process

 Q. What is the review/approval time frame for my protocol?

 Exemptions take approximately two to three weeks to review depending on the quality and completeness of the submission and complexity of the study.
-Once the IRB office sends researchers the initial review comments, the approval time is highly variable depending on response time.
+Modifications for exempt protocols take approximately three to five business days to review depending on the quality and completeness of the submission and complexity of the modification.
+Once the IRB office sends researchers the initial review comments, the approval time is highly variable depending on researcher response time.

 Expedited protocols take approximately four to six weeks to review depending on the quality and completeness of the submission and complexity of the study.
-Once the IRB office sends researchers the initial review comments, the approval time is highly variable depending on response time.
+Modifications for expedited protocols take approximately ten to fifteen business days to review depending on the quality and completeness of the submission and complexity of the modification.
+Once the IRB office sends researchers the initial review comments, the approval time is highly variable depending on researcher response time.

-Full board protocols take additional review time and are subject to scheduled meeting dates.
+Full board protocols (including modifications) take additional review time and are subject to scheduled meeting dates.

 Q. How can I change the personnel associated with my protocol after it has been approved?